Family-friendly destination on the edge of Hocking Hills

-This past year, a friend and I packed up our kids and visited Wahkeena State Nature Preserve, the perfect day trip for anyone in Central Ohio.
-Located just south of Lancaster in Fairfield County, the Preserve is on the northern edge of the Hocking Hills region.
+Wahkeena Nature Preserve is the perfect day trip for Central Ohio families.
+Located just south of Lancaster in Fairfield County, the preserve is on the northern edge of the Hocking Hills region.
+Here are my tips for visiting Wahkeena Nature Preserve with kids.

 The kids’ favorite part of the day was this barred owl.
 He is kept at the Preserve due to an injury he sustained when he was hit by a car.
 Owls are so majestic, the kids really enjoyed watching him.